Addiction to alcohol: symptoms, treatment, and rehab

 The causes of alcohol addiction are still largely unclear.
 Alcohol addiction develops when a person keeps engaging in drinking to prevent withdrawal symptoms, which can be unpleasant or dangerous.
 A person doesn’t become addicted to alcohol overnight; this condition develops gradually.
 Various factors are involved in the formation of alcohol use disorder.
 In many cases, a combination of different factors is the main culprit.

-While the abovementioned factors are the most common, other causes also play a major role in alcoholism development.
+While the above mentioned factors are the most common, other causes also play a major role in alcoholism development.
 One of these is culture and social habits.
-Many people start drinking and consuming too much alcohol because they are exposed to it in their environment.
-Or they socialize with persons who drink too much.
+Many people start drinking and consuming too much alcohol because they are exposed to it in their environment, or they socialize with people who drink too much.

 Who is involved in alcohol addiction treatment?

-The clinical psychologist provides a behavioral treatment.
-This healthcare professional provides information on alcohol abuse and helps a per
+The clinical psychologist provides behavioral treatment.
+This healthcare professional provides information on alcohol abuse and helps a person become aware of their thoughts, feelings, and behaviors.
+They also teach persons with alcohol addiction different ways of dealing with problems through various therapeutic approaches.

 Which alcoholism treatment method is better?

 The treatment method for alcoholism considered better may be different from one case to another.
 Whether a person has wine addiction or alcohol use disorder involving other drinks, the treatment will involve a combination of different approaches.
-For example, a study from the International Journal of Psychiatry in Medicine found medications for alcohol addiction are effective in combination with therapy.
+For example, a 2011 review of the medical treatment of alcohol dependence from the International Journal of Psychiatry in Medicine found that medications for alcohol addiction are effective in combination with therapy.

 What we can see here is that it’s impossible to pinpoint a specific treatment method and say it’s better than any other when the combination of several approaches works best and every person is different.